 Mary Lou’s roots go back to growing up on a farm in northern Butler County.
 Her original music has been inspired by her upbringing which was filled with love of family and music.
 She has two grown children and is a full-time employee at University of Pittsburgh.
 She currently resides in Gibsonia.

-Jake Leya is a Pittsburgh-based musician and songwriter as well as the Venue Manager at Steamworks Creative.
+Jake Leya is a Pittsburgh-based musician and songwriter.
 Having performed in several bands throughout much his short life thus far, Jake is currently a member of the groups Tears of Joy and Bad Custer in which he plays drums and keyboards respectively.
 In December 2017, he graduated with a Multimedia degree and a Music minor from Duquesne University; now he’s back to living with his parents in Hampton Township.
 His father, Chris Leya, is the owner and operator of LiveBurghStudio, a house show venue in Hampton where Jake also assists.

 Kim Coles – Booking and Marketing